Hezbe Wahdat: Background

 Several attempts to make peace and ensure stability failed.
 Alliances and coalitions were crafted and dismantled.
-The most important and effective of them were the Shuray-e Eatelaf, an alliance of eight major organizations formed in Tehran, Iran in 1985.
+The most important and effective of them were the Shura-ye Etelaf (Tehran Eight), an alliance of eight major armed Shia Afghan (mostly Shia Afghan Hazara) organizations formed in Tehran, Iran in 1985.
 It was the most effective attempt to achieve unity of action by the leaderships of the organizations and was to become an important precedent for the formation of Hizb-e Wahdat.
-However, while the alliance provided the Hazara mujahedin with a common political voice in negotiations and bargaining with the Sunni organizations based in Peshawar, Pakistan, it failed to tackle the incessant ideological friction within the party.
+However, while the alliance provided the Hazara Mujahedin with a common political voice in negotiations and bargaining with the Sunni organizations based in Peshawar, Pakistan, it failed to tackle the incessant ideological friction within the party.
 To stabilize the region a more radical move was required.